phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Total Number of Tweets: 14214
+#Number of Trump Tweets: 5209
-#Number of Trump Tweets: 4620
+#Number of Sanders Tweets: 4723
-#Number of Sanders Tweets: 4158
+#Number of Clinton Tweets: 3050
-#Number of Clinton Tweets: 2686
+#Number of Carson Tweets: 1002
-#Number of Rubio Tweets: 1271
+#Number of Bush Tweets: 672
-#Number of Carson Tweets: 874
+#Total Number of Tweets:
-#Number of Bush Tweets: 605
+#Number of Rubio Tweets:
 ---
 ---